Ali Salman: Position in Al Wefaq

 Salman is the current official leader of Al Wefaq.
 His legitimacy as leader is derived from elections that are held every four years in Al Wefaq's General Conference where at least 50%+1 of all members in Al Wefaq elect the Secretary-General, his deputy, the members of both Al Wefaq's Shura Council and Arbitration Board.
 Salman faces little competition as leader of the movement and is regarded as an inspirational figure.
 However, the General Conference is the supreme authority in Al Wefaq and is authorized to dismiss the Secretary-General and his deputy.

-Al Wefaq's organisational structure includes a Shura Council which is half-elected every two years, so that half of the Council members will keep their positions for a period of four years.
+Al Wefaq's organisational structure includes a Shura Council.
+To ensure continuity, council members serve staggered four-year terms, with half of the seats up for election every two years.
 The Shura Council is an advisory and monitoring board to the General-Secretariat which is formed by the Secretary-General.

 The spiritual Godfather for the Wefaqi party is Sheikh Isa Qassim, a senior Bahraini cleric.
 Sheikh Isa Qassim is the most prominent cleric in Bahrain with the biggest number of followers.
 This can be clearly seen by comparing the number of people who pray behind him with those who pray behind other clerics.
 He has proved his ability to contain the anger of the masses that pray behind him and listen to his sermon every Friday.
 He has been able to spread self-restraint among his followers even in the peak of regime-terror and brutality during the state of emergency in 2011 following the wide Arab-Spring-inspired pro-democracy protests.
 However, small groups of youth do clash with the police.

-Pro-regime groups believe that Ali Salman, the formal head of al-Wefaq and also a cleric, is “obeying the orders of Isa Qassim, his former teacher and superior in the clerical hierarchy”.The independence of ‘Ali Salman as the formally elected leader of al-Wefaq is believed to be limited by his obligation, as a cleric who has not yet reached the level of independent reasoning (ijtihad), to submit his decisions to the sanction of a higher-ranking scholar.
-Because its leadership is considered subservient to an external religious authority, and therefore, they argue al-Wefaq is considered as lacking the transparency for the normal exercise of internal democracy.However, this claim fails to stand accurate in face of Al Wefaq's public and open strategy.
+Pro-regime groups believe that Ali Salman, the formal head of al-Wefaq and also a cleric, is “obeying the orders of Isa Qassim, his former teacher and superior in the clerical hierarchy”.
+The independence of ‘Ali Salman as the formally elected leader of al-Wefaq is believed to be limited by his obligation, as a cleric who has not yet reached the level of independent reasoning (ijtihad), to submit his decisions to the sanction of a higher-ranking scholar.
+Because its leadership is considered subservient to an external religious authority, and therefore, they argue al-Wefaq is considered as lacking the transparency for the normal exercise of internal democracy.
+However, this claim fails to stand accurate in face of Al Wefaq's public and open strategy.
 For instance, in 2002, when the parliament was restored after about 30 years of suspension, Sheikh Issa Qassim's publicly declared advise to Al Wefaq was to participate in the elections, but Al Wefaq took a joint-decision with other opposition groups to boycott the 2002 elections in protest of the King's unkept promise to separate the three powers and transit from an absolute monarchy to a constitutional monarchy.